PR-CYBR/PR-CYBR-MGMT-AGENT/docs/agent-dashboard.md

 ## Notes and References

 <!--
-Key Objectives for this Section:
+Key Points for Notes and References:
-1. Include links to related documentation or external libraries used.
+1. Include links to related documentation or external libraries used. (agent specific)
 2. Provide references for APIs and tools integrated into the dashboard.
-3. Document best practices for extending or maintaining the dashboard.
+3. Document best practices for extending or maintaining the dashboard. (mention steps to apply changes to docker container and re-deploy)
 -->

 •	APIs Used: